thruthesky/flutterflow_libraries/docs/data.md

 ### Security

 - To prevent attacks that involve writing excessively large data (e.g., very long titles or content), you can add security rules to limit the size of these fields.
+  - By default, the title is limited in `2048` letters and the content is limited in `65536` letters by the security rules.
+You can change them and add more rules.

 ### Data Format